ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

 //===========================  「 Feature 」     ※ Mediator between AntlrVisitor and instancesManager
         Responsibilities(+|-):
-+Decoupled way to handle the info and then convert the info to instanceManager info +Mediator is responsible of 'caching' the raw info to be able to link Instances between them +Can be modularized separating the Concrete Instances creation, making room for more complex logic when creating the Instances
++Decoupled way to handle the info and then convert the info to instanceManager info +Mediator is responsible of 'caching' the raw info to be able to link Instances between them(like a MethodInstance containing another Instance)
++Can be modularized separating the Concrete Instances creation, making room for more complex logic when creating the Instances
-+Is the intermediary step between **extracting raw data** and **making the links between this data** +Makes instances get linked with other instances that relate to each other to later find their types +Uses the other Managers that store data to be facilitated to other classes -Drawbacks
++Is the intermediary step between **extracting raw data** and **making the links between this data** +Makes instances get linked with other instances that relate to each other to later find their types +Stores data into the other DictionaryManagers to then be used by other classes -Drawbacks

 「 Scenario 」     ※ Receive info to create Instances